 How To Create Content That Works in Digital Marketing

 Other business and creative objectives aside, the biggest goals for both content and social marketing are invariably sales and lead generation.
 That’s just how it is.
 They’re there to bring in customers and put bums on seats.
-90% of the time we’re doing this to sell a product or service, and this is (very basically) how we create and target the content to do that.
+90% of the time we do this to sell a product or service, which is (very basically) how we create and target the content to do that.

-When targeting content (and social media) we need to think back to some core sales principles.
+We must consider some core sales principles when targeting content (and social media).
 It’s not the 80’s; we’re dealing with a whole different format, so we can immediately replace the “target prospect” with a “buyer persona.”
-Just like creating a brand personality, a buyer persona is a character to whom we can relate and to whom we can target our content and social efforts.
+Like creating a brand personality, a buyer persona is a character to whom we can relate and target our content and social efforts.

-NB: In B2B most decisions are made by a group.
+NB: In B2B, a group makes most of the decisions.
 You might need to create a persona for each member in the decision-making process (not as easy as it sounds).
 Thinking of this as a flowchart, with personas as advocates or obstacles, can help.

-Now we have our personas we have to identify what stage of the purchase process they’re in, and then generate and distribute content to them accordingly.
-What can we give these people that they need, at each stage of the process, to move them up the sales funnel?
-There are a lot of different versions of this process been created over the years, but I find breaking it down into 4 works best for what we do:
+Now we have our personas; we have to identify what stage of the purchase process they’re in and then generate and distribute content to them accordingly.
+What can we give these people that they need at each process stage to move them up the sales funnel?
+There are a lot of different versions of this process that have been created over the years, but I find breaking it down into four works best for what we do:

 Suspect: Everyone (and their friends) in your target market.
-People who could potentially consume (or share) your product or service, or may influence the people who do.
+People who could potentially consume (or share) your product or service or may influence those who do.

 Prospect: People looking for more detailed information on how to resolve a key problem or solve something they need to accomplish.
 Think about what those needs might be.

 Opportunity: The right person who is ready to buy.
-They know (99%) what they want, and they want it now, but they want to make sure they get the right people for the job and within the right budget/time scale.
+They know (99%) what they want, and they want it now, but they want to ensure they get the right people for the job and within the right budget/time scale.

-Now we need to create a content-rich journey that takes our personas from where they are right now and helps them through to the end goal (buying your über-widgets).
+Now, we need to create a content-rich journey that takes our personas from where they are and helps them to the end goal (buying your über-widgets).
 We plot this on a table we call ‘The Content Grid’.
-This is a simple visual matrix where at the intersection between the personas and their stage in the purchase process we can suggest a distribution medium and potential subjects for content development.
-Subjects and topics are subjective, naturally, but some content types fit nicely (but not exclusively) with our 4 stages.
+This is a simple visual matrix where we can suggest a distribution medium and potential subjects for content development at the intersection between the personas and their stage in the purchase process.
+Subjects and topics are subjective, naturally, but some content types fit nicely (but not exclusively) with our four stages.
 I’m going to generalize here, but I want to give you some suggestions to act as a catalyst for further ideas and to get you thinking about measurement (without which this is all pretty pointless).
 Think distribution (what medium), messaging (what story) and measurement (showing results) for each persona at each stage:

-Prospect: think a little more specialized here like webinars and speaking events (don’t forget to record them for legacy/YouTube); more blog content (maybe in report format) and social support answering more long-tail questions and written for search marketing; specific explainer videos.
-Think concise guides and eBooks with more detailed information on how to resolve core (and specific) industry problems.
+Prospect: think a little more specialized here, like webinars and speaking events (don’t forget to record them for legacy/YouTube); more blog content (maybe in report format) and social support answering more long-tail questions and written for search marketing; specific explainer videos.
+Think concise guides and eBooks with more detailed information on resolving core (and specific) industry problems.
 Think delivery through email and direct mail and capture people into house lists via newsletters.
-Offer them something of genuine value and they will sign up.
-Results should be measured through conversions, and this should be a drive to gather names and email addresses (for future marketing opportunities).
+Offer them something of genuine value, and they will sign up.
+Results should be measured through conversions, which should be a drive to gather names and email addresses (for future marketing opportunities).
 This is usually around 10% of the content.

 Lead: more of the same, but potentially much more specific.
 Content could highlight the risks of not taking action, and how your experience helps bring solutions with it.
 It can examine specifics and fulfil the particular needs of a lead, even being created reactively if appropriate (“Oh, funny you should mention that our Head of Widgets wrote an article about it on our blog this week, let me send you a link…”).
 Painting a brand as an industry leader is always a strong tactic.
 Once again, webinars and events have their place, as do niche blog content, podcasting, instructional videos, white papers, newsletters, email marketing, etc. It’s easy to measure downloads, click-throughs, attendance, phone calls, etc. as quantifiable results.
 This is usually around 10% of the content.